vikejs/vike/readme.md

 ```

 Because you control rendering,
-you can easily integrate view tools such as Vue Router or Vuex and use any Vue version you want.
+you can easily integrate tools such as Vue Router or Vuex, and use any Vue version you want.

-The `_default.*` files can be overriden:
+The `_default.*` files can be overridden:

 ```js
 // /pages/about.page.client.js